cypress-io/cypress/packages/icons/readme.md

 ## Developing

-All icons are in the assets directory
+All the icons are in the assets directory.

 ```bash
 ## run build to dump to ./dist